 This book won a Caldecott Honor in 2004!

 Let the Pigeon Drive the Bus.
-This spread shows the
+We love the progression of his requests, up to the

 desperate pleading that the pigeon resorts to when his initial requests

 to drive the bus are denied.
 Kids will love seeing the pigeon act this